 Portugal’s food scene is as sunny as its skies, and can be every bit as classy as the fabulous tiles adorning so many buildings here.
-For the the past six weeks, Tom and I have been munching and quaffing our way from one end of the country to the other, marveling at exquisite seafood and regional specialties.
-We’ve learning about both traditional food ways and contemporary takes on old favorites.
+For six glorious weeks, Tom and I munched and quaffed our way from one end of the country to the other, marveling at exquisite seafood and regional specialties.
+Along the way, we learn a lot about both traditional food ways and contemporary takes on old favorites.
 It’s time to go home, go on a diet, or both!

 Over a month and a bit, we met chefs and fellow diners, and tasted the output of food artists and snack vendors.
 We tried meat, fish and fowl and yes, some vegetables, too.
 Best of all, we benefited from the insider knowledge and the exquisite taste of a legion of fellow foodies: some of them professionals and others, just regular folks, and every one proud of their country’s food heritage.
 So many people were eager to showcase the best of it for visitors like us.
 We are especially indebted to our friends at Aptece, the Portuguese Culinary Tourism and Economic Association, for introducing us to many traditional foods and the people who make them.

 Filipa of Taste of Lisboa Food Tours got us started, with a food and culture walk through Lisbon’s Mouraria neighborhood.
 She also shepherded our visits to cheese producers and winemakers in the Lisbon and Setubal regions, and organized a fine evening of cooking in a Lisbon home kitchen.